306: Time of the Apes

 William Burroughs (1914-1997) was a writer of experimental novels, of which the most famous is Naked Lunch.
 He became one of the seminal voices of the Beat generation in the ‘50s.
-He was also an enthusiastic user of recreational drugs, especially morphine, to which he was addicted.
+He was also an enthusiastic user of recreational drugs, especially heroin.

 Yeah, we turned him into a Hummel.
 Check it out.

-M.I.
-Hummel is a company producing collectible figurines based on the drawings of Sister M.I.
+The German company Goebel produces collectible figurines based on the drawings of Sister M.I.
 Hummel, a Bavarian nun.
 They first became popular after World War II and have been produced for more than sixty years.

 “Some even tell us that they were dreaming.”
 Of a white Christmas?

-A reference to the Christmas song “White Christmas,” written by Irving Berlin in 1942.
+A reference to the classic holiday song “White Christmas,” written by Irving Berlin in the early 1940s.
 Sample lyrics: “I’m dreaming of a white Christmas/Just like the ones I used to know/Where the treetops glisten/And children listen/To hear sleigh bells in the snow …”

 Johnny B. Goode!